sarthakagarwal2060/learning-managment-system/README.md

 - Course progress tracking is functional
 - Certificates are generated based on course completion status
 - Real course data is fetched from multiple APIs with fallback mechanisms

-## Future Enhancements

-- User authentication with JWT
-- Backend integration with a more comprehensive course API
-- Persistent storage for user progress
-- Course rating and review system
-- Payment integration for premium courses
-- Discussion forums for courses
-- Video content integration
-- Quiz and assessment system